intrinio/javascript-sdk/docs/SecurityApi.md

 var securityAPI = new intrinioSDK.SecurityApi();

 var opts = {
-  'logic': new intrinioSDK.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups.<br/> See <a href=\"/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.
+  'logic': new intrinioSDK.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups.<br/> See <a href=\"https://docs.intrinio.com/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.
-  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'pageSize': 100 // Number | The number of results to return.
+  'orderColumn': "marketcap", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'pageSize': 100 // Number | The number of results to return.
 Maximum for this endpoint is 50000.